Fiction

 No hay anuncios

-Lola Petticrew, the actress who now stars in "Days of Ash", was first made known with the television adaptation of Patrick Radden Keefe's book – translated into Catalan as "No diguis res"By Periscope—about the disappearance of a mother of a large family during the armed conflict.
+Lola Petticrew, the actress who now stars in "Derry Girls", became known through the television adaptation of Patrick Radden Keefe's book – translated into Catalan as "No diguis res"By Periscope—about the disappearance of a mother from a large family during the armed conflict.
 In parallel, it delves into the story of one of the most prominent members of the IRA, Dolours Price, a young woman who went from pacifist activism to armed struggle."

 Netflix

 One of Ireland's popular symbols is Guinness beer.
-The creator of "Peaky Blinders"The Guinness Family," directed by Steven Knight, delves into the inner workings of the family that built the brewery and made its product known worldwide.
-The series is set in 1860 and begins with the death of Benjamin Guinness, the brewery's owner.
-His passing plays a significant role in the destinies of his four children: Arthur (Anthony Boyle), the eldest; Edward (Louis Partridge), the most responsible; Anne (Emily Fairn), often undervalued; and Ben (Fionn O'Shea), who struggles with alcoholism.
-In addition to family intrigues, the series explores the social and political context of the era through the rise of the Irish independence movement.
+The creator of "Peaky Blinders"The Guinness Story," directed by Steven Knight, delves into the inner workings of the family that built the brewery and made its product known worldwide.
+Set in 1860, the series begins with the death of Benjamin Guinness, the brewery's owner.
+His death plays a significant role in the destinies of his four children: Arthur (Anthony Boyle), the eldest; Edward (Louis Partridge), the most responsible; Anne (Emily Fairn), often undervalued; and Ben (Fionn O'Shea), who struggles with alcoholism.
+In addition to the family intrigues, the series explores the social and political context of the era through the rise of the Irish independence movement.

 'Bodkin'